Sub-GeV dark matter and multi-decay signatures from dark showers at beam-dump experiments: Constraints and sensitivities

 \section{Constraints and sensitivities}

 The constraints and sensitivities of various experiments are shown in the left panel of Fig.~\ref{fig:beam-dump-detailed} for $r = 1.5$.
 The corresponding results for $r = 1.9$ are found to be nearly identical when expressed in terms of $\mrho$ and $\Lambda_\text{eff}$, with a shift in the corresponding values of $\mpi$.
 The exclusion regions from past and current beam dump experiments are limited to the range $\mrho\lesssim 0.5\text{ GeV}$, mainly because of the limited beam intensity and geometric acceptance: the decay volumes cover a tiny amount of the solid angle in the far-forward direction.
 For heavier dark rho mesons, the model-agnostic long-lived particle search at BaBar excludes a part of parameter space reaching to masses of up to $\mrho \approx 1.6$~GeV.
-However, its sensitivity is limited by the trigger criteria, which require at least three tracks with $p_T > 0.12$~GeV, corresponding to at least two observed $\rhod$ decays in the same event.
+However, its sensitivity is limited by the trigger criteria, which require at least three tracks with $p_T > 0.12$~GeV, corresponding to at least two observed $\rhod$ decays in the same event (or one observed $\rhod$ decay with additional tracks from ISR).
+Note that efficiency tables for this search are only available for LLPs above 500~MeV, preventing a reinterpretation for smaller masses.
 For NA62, the event rate is significantly suppressed by the acceptance of decay products.
 With the full statistics to be collected at NA62, the sensitivity may be extended to $\mrho \sim 0.7\text{ GeV}$.

 Thanks to its huge beam intensity and large geometric acceptance, SHiP will be able to probe dark rho meson masses up to $\mrho \sim 5\text{ GeV}$.
 As expected, the sensitivity reach is determined by the single-decay signature.
 Dark rho meson production via dark showers significantly contributes to the mass range $\mrho\lesssim 3\text{ GeV}$, while at larger masses the sensitivity is dominated by Drell-Yan production (see Fig.~\ref{fig:production-probabilities}).
 The probed parameter region is highly complementary to the one explored by Belle II, which is sensitive to shorter decay lengths and hence larger effective couplings.